 - 1. Affirm the original finding and sanction. - 2.
 Affirm the original finding and request that the Sanctioning Officer submit a more appropriate sanction. - 3.
-Send the case back to the Hearing Officer to correct procedural errors or factual deficits. - 4.
+Return the case to the Hearing Officer to correct procedural errors or factual deficits. - 4.
 Reverse or modify the original finding and dismiss any or all findings of responsibility.
-Dismissal will only occur it there is insufficient information to support a finding of responsibility. - 5.
+Dismissal will only occur when there is insufficient information to support a finding of responsibility. - 5.
 Reverse the original finding and remand the case to a new hearing.

-The Appeals Officer will communicate the results of the appeal to the appealing party by electronic mail.
+The Appeals Officer will communicate the appeal results to the appealing party by electronic mail.
 Students and organizations are only afforded one level of appeal of a determination by the Hearing Officer or Hearing Board.
 In addition, the process only allows for one appeal per appealing student or organization.
-An appealing party may not submit multiple appeals on different bases.
+An appealing party may not submit multiple appeals on different grounds.